-On June 5, Sophia Love, former president of American Federation of State, County and Municipal Employees Local 2751, pleaded guilty in the Circuit Court for the City of Baltimore to one count of theft in the sum of $15,548 from the Baltimore union.
-She had been indicted last August following a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 13, KaSandra Hall, former secretary-treasurer of American Federation of Government Employees Council 235, was charged in U.S. District Court for the Western District of Texas with one count of wire fraud in the sum $12,765 from the Killeen-based labor organization.
+The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On May 29, Christopher Mulhall, former secretary-treasurer of International Alliance of Theatrical Stage Employees Local 264, pleaded guilty in U.S. District Court for the Eastern District of Virginia to one count of conspiracy to commit wire fraud and embezzlement from the Hampton union in the amount of $57,310.
-He had been charged on May 11.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards. … Read More ➡
+On September 30, Matthew Cuomo, former president of American Federation of Government Employees Local 1047, pleaded guilty in U.S. District Court for the Eastern District of Louisiana to one count of forging over 50 checks worth about $15,000 against the Kenner, La. union, which represents Transportation Security Administration employees.
+Cuomo had been charged this past July.
+The actions follow an investigation by the Labor Department’s Office of Labor-Management Standards. … Read More ➡

 Despite all the legal disincentives, many of the people running our unions continue to engage in fraud and embezzlement.
 In response, the U.S. Department of Labor has come up with new forms of prevention.
 On September 30, the DOL’s Office of Labor-Management Standards (OLMS) unveiled a series of changes to its LM-2 annual reporting document for large unions; i.e., unions taking in at least $250,000 a year.
 First, these labor organizations must spell out more fully how they pay for assets, hotel stays, restaurants and other items that all too often are hidden under generic categories such as “miscellaneous.”
 Second, the largest of these unions – those with annual receipts of at least $8 million – must file a new “long form” LM-2.
 Labor leaders understandably oppose this.
 But the proposal addresses real financial crimes, which though frequently detected and punished, require more detailed monitoring.